evarol/NeuropixelsRegistration/README.md

 Comparison with Kilosort 2.5:
 ![Demo](https://github.com/evarol/NeuropixelsRegistration/blob/master/raster_icassp-1.png)
-Data used in this figure is provided by International Brain Laboratory:
+Data used in this figure is provided by International Brain Laboratory.

 <!-- http://internationalbrainlab.org/data/2021-02-12_Varol -->